-The Homelessness Reduction Act 2017 introduces a new duty on specified public bodies in England to refer consenting people they believe to be homeless or threatened with homelessness within 56 days.
+The Homelessness Reduction Act 2017 introduced a new duty on specified public bodies in England to refer consenting people they believe to be homeless or threatened with homelessness within 56 days.
 The duty applies to a range of public bodies as listed below:

 - Youth offender institutions;